Adult English as a Second Language Classes

 Beginner to intermediate-level English as a Second Language instruction for adult speakers of other native languages.
 Classes are free and include course materials.

 Two beginner to intermediate-level classes offered weekly.
 Each class is limited to 10 participants, and a waitlist will be available once classes are full.
 Course materials may be picked up from the Hoover Public Library or emailed to you on a weekly basis.
 Registration is required, and repeat "no shows" may be skipped in future classes.
 Class times are 10 a.m. and 6:30 p.m.
-For questions, please email Kim at hvrefdesk@hooverlibrary.org.
-Visit hooverlibrary.org or call 205-444-7840 for more information.
+For questions, please email Kim at hvrefdesk@hooverlibrary.org or call 205-444-7840.